 Please contact me for more information, a telephone consultation or to schedule an initial appointment.
 If I am unable to take your call, please leave a message in my confidential voice mail box.
 You may also email me at email@example.com.

 Our feelings and behaviour are largely a product of our thoughts (cognitions).
 CBT aims to help us identify these thoughts and underlying beliefs and ultimately to alter the unhelpful ones through intervening by talking, thinking and changing behaviour patterns.

 Anxiety and Depression

-Often, when children are anxious or depressed, they are flooded with self-directed messages of inadequacy and doubt.
+Often, when people are anxious or depressed, they are flooded with self-directed messages of inadequacy and doubt.
 CBT strives to help young people to reconsider their assumptions and helps them to see that if they change the way they view themselves and their environment, they can improve their condition.
 For example, it is not uncommon for kids with social phobias to believe that others don’t like them or will laugh at them if they make mistakes.
 By getting the young people to see that thinking these things doesn’t necessarily make them true, it opens up the possibility that they may be well accepted into their peer group, giving them the confidence to attempt social situations that they may have previously avoided.

 Adjusting to change can be difficult, as even positive life transitions tend to cause some stress.
 Over the course of a lifetime, a person can expect to experience a significant amount of change.
 For young people, moving from primary school to secondary school is a massive change that is often met with difficulty, as there is a change in school, structure and friendship groups.